ForNetCode/documentation/guide/keycloak.md

 Enable Device Authorization Grant for the command line client.
 :::

-ForNet admin web also support register device with unique code, This is for the situation where client does not have browser to login in keycloak.
+ForNet admin web also support the registeration with unique code, This is for the situation where client does not have browser to login in keycloak.